Vonage/vonage-python-code-snippets/README.md

 Quickstarts also available for: [Java](https://github.com/nexmo-community/nexmo-java-quickstart), [.NET](https://github.com/nexmo-community/nexmo-dotnet-quickstart), [Node.js](https://github.com/nexmo-community/nexmo-node-quickstart), [PHP](https://github.com/nexmo-community/nexmo-php-quickstart),  [Ruby](https://github.com/nexmo-community/nexmo-ruby-quickstart)

-The purpose of the quickstart guide is to provide simple examples focused on one goal.
-For example, sending and SMS, handling and incoming SMS webhook, making a Text to Speech call.
+The purpose of the Quickstart guide is to provide simple examples focused on one goal.
+For example, sending an SMS, handling an incoming SMS webhook, or making a Text to Speech call.

 ## Setup

-To use this sample you will first need a [Nexmo account][sign-up].
-Then rename the `.env-example` file to `.env` and set the values as required.
+To use the examples you will first need a [Nexmo account][sign-up].
+Then rename the `example.env` file to `.env` and set the values as required.

 For some of the examples you will need to [buy a number][buy-number].